-We are very excited to announce that renovations are set to begin shortly on the L1 floor at Countway Library!
+We are very excited to announce that renovations have begun on the Lower Level 1 (L1) floor at Countway Library!
 This renovation will expand our study and seating areas, offer new classroom space, incorporate new technology and innovative learning features, and provide space for countless new programs and initiatives at the library.

-Construction will begin in December 2022, and we look forward to sharing information about the renovation as it progresses throughout the winter and spring.
-Stay tuned here and keep an eye on our Countway Communiqué Newsletter for exciting updates!
+Construction will begin in early 2023, and we look forward to sharing information about the renovation as it progresses throughout the winter and spring.
+Stay tuned on the 2023 L1 Renovation News page and keep an eye on our Countway Communiqué Newsletter for exciting updates.

 With new spaces for learning, research, collaboration, and social connection, the renovated Countway Library brings the Longwood community together.
 Click through to see some of the library's brand new features.